 Individual Coverage HRAs

-If your employer offers you an individual coverage HRA, you should visit the health insurance marketplace in your state to determine whether you are eligible for federal premium tax credits or cost-sharing help.
+If your employer offers you an individual coverage HRA, you should visit the health insurance Marketplace in your state to determine whether you are eligible for federal premium tax credits or cost-sharing help.
 If you are offered an individual coverage HRA outside of open enrollment, you should be eligible for a special enrollment period.
-You will need to have the HRA notice you received from your employer on-hand, to provide information about the amount your employer is contributing to your HRA for self-only coverage.
-Note: Some employers may fund your HRA to help you buy a family plan, but for the marketplace to determine your eligibility for premium tax credits, you will need to know the amount the employer contributes just for self-only coverage.
+You will need to have the HRA notice you received from your employer on-hand, to provide information about the amount your employer is contributing to your HRA.

-If your employer’s contributions to the HRA are small, so that your after-HRA premium for the lowest cost silver-level marketplace plan available to you would exceed 9.83 percent of your household income, you may be eligible for premium tax credits through the marketplace.
-If you choose to purchase marketplace coverage with premium tax credits, you must opt out of the HRA.
-Accepting both the HRA and marketplace premium tax credits will subject you to additional tax liability.
+If your employer’s contributions to the HRA are small, so that your after-HRA premium for the lowest cost silver-level Marketplace plan available to you would exceed 8.39 percent of your household income, you may be eligible for premium tax credits through the Marketplace.
+If you choose to purchase Marketplace coverage with premium tax credits, you must opt out of the HRA.
+Accepting both the HRA and Marketplace premium tax credits will subject you to additional tax liability.

 If you choose to accept the HRA, you may use it towards premiums for Affordable Care Act-compliant individual market coverage (or certain student health plans and Medicare).
-If your employer also offers you a plan that allows you to pay the remainder of the premiums using pre-tax dollars (often called a “cafeteria plan” or a “salary reduction agreement”), you must purchase your individual market policy outside of the marketplace to take advantage of the salary reduction agreement.
-Unfortunately, marketplace Navigators are not permitted to assist you with the purchase of an off-marketplace plan.
+If your employer also offers you a plan that allows you to pay the remainder of the premiums using pre-tax dollars (often called a “cafeteria plan” or a “salary reduction agreement”), you must purchase your individual market policy outside of the Marketplace to take advantage of the salary reduction agreement.
+Unfortunately, Marketplace Navigators are not permitted to assist you with the purchase of an off-Marketplace plan.
 Because many companies aggressively and deceptively market insurance products that do not comply with the Affordable Care Act’s consumer protections and are not permissible types of insurance to purchase with an HRA, you should consult your employer’s human resources department or state department of insurance for referrals to a qualified, reputable broker who can help ensure you are buying Affordable Care Act-compliant coverage.
 (26 C.F.R. §54.9802-4; 26 C.F.R. § 1.36B-2; Individual Coverage HRA Model Notice; Marketplace coverage & HRAs; IRS Rev. Proc.
 2023-29).

 Excepted Benefit HRAs